PISAresearch/pisa/12-watchtower-API.md

 **Subscription**.
 WatchTower is periodically rewarded / paid for their service to the customer. (e.g. over the lightning network or fiat subscription).

 Both micropayments and subscriptions are favourable for a WatchTower.
-The on-chain bounty approach is not ideal for a watching network, it lets the customer hire N WatchTowers (O(N) storage for each tower) and only one WatchTower will be rewarded upon collecting the bounty.
+The on-chain bounty approach is not ideal for a watching network, it lets the customer hire many WatchTowers (O(N) storage for each tower) and only one WatchTower will be rewarded upon collecting the bounty.
 On top of that, the onchain bounty allows a network-wise DoS attack for free.

 ## No compression of justice transaction